merely-useful/r-rse/appendices/assignments.md

 Each project assignment is described in more detail below.
-In addition to the descriptions, included throughout this section are notes targeted to those learners who are working and learning this book on their own.
+In addition to the descriptions, included throughout this section are notes targeted to those learners who are working through and learning from this book on their own.

 ### First project: Create a package on your own